lucasmb/lucasmb/README.md

 - 👋 Hi, I’m @lucasmb
-- 👀 I’m a web developer
+- 👀 I’m a Full-Stack web developer
 - 📫 How to reach me ... https://www.linkedin.com/in/lucasborio/

 <!---